cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 The term `Root` is used to refer to the main 64kb buffer plus any additional large `string`/`bytes` buffers that are allocated.

+#### Buffer Extent

+The first two bytes of a 64kb encoding buffer represent a 16-bit unsigned little-endian integer that indicates the extent of the buffer that has been written to.
+This is updated when writing the buffer.
+The offset of the extent from the start of the buffer is the value of the extent + 2 since the extent value itself takes two bytes and is not included.

+#### Buffer Alignment

+All buffers must be aligned to 64kb boundaries.
+This allows for the safe use of relative pointers with proper bounds checking.
+At any memory location, `I`, within a buffer, we can know that the start of the buffer, `S`, is `I & ~0xFF` and that the end of the buffer is `S + 0xFF` because the buffer is aligned to a 64kb boundary.

 #### Scalar Encoding

 * `bool`s are encoded as 1 byte - `0` or `1`